-Attainment - KS1 in line with NA and progress for groups improved
+Attainment - KS1 inline with NA and progress for groups improved

-Attainment - KS2 combined R,W,M at least inline with national and single subjects, standards are above the national average.
+Attainment - KS2 combined R,W,M at least inline with national and single subjects, standards are above NA

-Progress - KS1 - KS2 Value added progress (average progress scores) are positive and show an improving upward trend.
+Progress - KS1 - KS2 Value added progress (average progress scores) POSITIVE AND show an improving upward trend.

-- review of staffing levels in the light of budgetary pressure. - continued development of systems for tracking and monitoring pupil attainment. - ensure that pupils make substantial and sustained progress across many subjects, and learn exceptionally well. - ensure pupils' excellent conduct and behaviour makes a strong contribution to an exceptionally positive climate for learning.
-Children can talk about their learning and make safe, positive choices. - pursue excellence in all activities, demonstrating an uncompromising and highly successful drive to improve the highest levels of achievement and personal development for all.
-To demonstrate accountability for impact at all levels. - delivering learning that is exciting, active and meaningful for children through a comprehensive, thematic, creative curriculum that is entrenched in research so that children are engaged and independent. - ensure that all school spaces are organised effectively to support a variety of learning and emotional needs and pedagogical approaches.
-Providing and environment that is inspirational, adaptable and dynamic so that children can learn effectively and make good progress. - ensure that the school uses an inclusive model of entitlement to meet the diverse needs of every learner, providing well-targeted action when evidence identifies the need for support so that children with SEND make at least expected progress and are in line with national data. - ensure that all children regularly take part in physical activities and sports competitions.
+- Review of staffing levels in the light of budgetary pressure. - Continued development of systems for tracking and monitoring pupil attainment. - Ensure that pupils make substantial and sustained progress across many subjects, and learn exceptionally well. - Ensure pupils' excellent conduct and behaviour makes a strong contribution to an exceptionally positive climate for learning.
+Children can talk about their learning and make safe, positive choices. - Pursue excellence in all activities, demonstrating an uncompromising and highly successful drive to improve the highest levels of achievement and personal development for all.
+To demonstrate accountability for impact at all levels. - Delivering learning that is exciting, active and meaningful for children through a comprehensive, thematic, creative curriculum that is entrenched in research so that children are engaged and independent. - Ensure that all school spaces are organised effectively to support a variety of learning and emotional needs and pedagogical approaches.
+Providing an environment that is inspirational, adaptable and dynamic so that children can learn effectively and make good progress. - Ensure that the school uses an inclusive model of entitlement to meet the diverse needs of every learner, providing well-targeted action when evidence identifies the need for support so that children with SEND make at least expected progress and are in line with national data. - Ensure that all children regularly take part in physical activities and sports competitions.
 To support all children so that they thrive and develop life-long skills around healthy choices.